gardener/gardener/docs/extensions/worker.md

 A machine class describes **where** and **how** to create virtual machines (in which networks, region, availability zone, SSH key, user-data for bootstrapping, etc.), while a `Machine` results in an actual virtual machine.
 You can read up [more information](https://github.com/gardener/machine-controller-manager) in the machine-controller-manager's [repository](https://github.com/gardener/machine-controller-manager).

-The `gardenlet` has a feature gate `MachineControllerManagerDeployment` which controls whether it is deploying the `machine-controller-manager`.
-If set to `true`, provider extensions only have to inject their specific out-of-tree `machine-controller-manager` sidecar container into the `Deployment`.
+The `gardenlet` deploys the `machine-controller-manager`, hence, provider extensions only have to inject their specific out-of-tree `machine-controller-manager` sidecar container into the `Deployment`.
-If set to `false`, provider extensions have to take care of th full deployment (including the generic `machine-controller-manager` container).

 ## What needs to be implemented to support a new worker provider?